 Follow us on Twitter: @BHTYJournal

+Authors can transparently share code associated with their research, with readers.
 Code Ocean, is a cloud based computational reproducibility platform, where researchers, engineers, developers, and scientists can upload code and data in any open source programming language and link working code in a computational environment within an article.
-The journal encourages authors and readers to share articles to broaden the sector's knowledge base.
-The initiative will also assist in reducing negative results, and ideally, accelerate time to market.
+The Code Ocean platform can also be used to include an executable copy of an author's code for the peer review process.

 Partners in Digital Health joins distinguished Code Ocean publishing partners De Gruyter, Cambridge University Press, Taylor & Francis, and BMJ Publishing Group.